 Found in the centre of town, Brønnøy Church is a stone church in the Neo-Gothic style dating back to 1870.
 Parts of the choir and entrance walls were built in medieval times.
 The church's oldest artefact is a pre-Reformation wooden crucifix.
 You will find it above the new side-altar.
 Torghatten, a mountain on the nearby island Torget, is famous for its characteristic hole which goes right thought the mountain.
 Stay on deck to see the hole from the sea, as is natural for seafarers (who in the past were the only ones visiting the place).

 Stone Age settlements have been uncovered in the limestone caves at Sportsplassen.
-During the Viking era Torgar, at the foot of the mountain.
-Torghatten was a nationally powerful chieftain seat and an important commercial centre along the coast.
+During the Viking era Torgar, at the foot of the mountain Torghatten was a nationally powerful chieftain seat and an important commercial center along the coast.
 Duke Skule and his men wiped out the original inhabitants in an outright massacre in the Norwegian civil wars that raged around 1240, in the high medieval era of Norway.
 The name of the town comes from the Old Norse Brunney or brunnur, meaning a well – the seafarers of the past knew they could find freshwater here.